Back to rpg

 4 Inspirational Strike

-Adjacent allies in melee gain +Leadership as damage if you hit on the 1st segment (and they go after you).
+Adjacent allies in melee gain +Leadership as damage if you hit before them in the round.
+(Maximum of double damage)

 Survival